microsoft/jacdac/services/ledstrip.md

 ## Light programs

-Realistically, with 1 mbit Jacdac, we can transmit under 2k of data per animation frame (at 20fps).
+With 1 mbit Jacdac, we can transmit under 2k of data per animation frame (at 20fps).
 If transmitting raw data that would be around 500 pixels, which is not enough for many installations and it would completely clog the network.